 “SAP should have thought about that before they the announced the product years too early.”

 This is a constant feature in the SAP space.
-First an exaggerated claim is made, then when the claim is exposed as false, the SAP resource admonishes the observer of the inaccuracy for their naïveté.
+First, an exaggerated claim is made, then when the claim is exposed as false, the SAP resource admonishes the observer of the inaccuracy for their naïveté.
 If it were so obvious that it would take longer to complete S/4HANA, then why didn’t SAP change their public statements?
-It seems like it is SAP, not outside observers, who needed to be cognizant that it is not so fast to change 300,000 lines of code.
-And pointing out the complexity of adjusting 300,000 lines of code does not change that fact that SAP missed its deadline.
+It seems like it is SAP, not outside observers, who needed to be aware that it is not so fast to change 300,000 lines of code.
+And pointing out the complexity of adjusting 300,000 lines of code does not change the fact that SAP missed its deadline.